cirospaciari/socketify.py/docs/upload-post.md

 ```

 ### Getting it in an single call
-We created an `res.get_data()` to get all data at once internally will create a list of bytes chunks for you.
+We created an `res.get_data()` to get all data at once internally will create an BytesIO for you.

 ```python
 async def upload_chunks(res, req):